x-guo001/Assignment-3-XG/README.md

 KMeans clustering works by:

 1. Randomly initializing K centroids
-2. Assigning points to nearest centroid
+2. Assigning points to the nearest centroid
-3. Updating centroid positions based on mean of assigned points
+3. Updating centroid positions based on the mean of assigned points
 4. Repeating steps n-iterations until convergence

-The algorithm uses distance metrics (typically Euclidean) to measure similarity between points and centroids.
+The algorithm uses distance metrics (typically Euclidean) to measure the similarity between points and centroids.

 ### Plotting Predictions
 Once you've successfully created your KMeans algorithm, initialize your KMeans algorithm, fit and predict your model on the extended-iris dataset, choose a scoring method to use and plot it!